schaffung/mqtt_kafka_connect/README.md

 sudo pip3 install kafka-python sudo pip3 install paho-mqtt

+Alternatively, you can run the BASH script file included in the package to install the required dependencies mentioned above.

 Now once these have been installed,the next step would be to populate the configuration file according to your needs.
 At present there are three properties in two sections,

 [MQTT]